 Marquette uses an online study abroad system to facilitate the application process.
-When you log into the system, you will be able to select your program, view all requirements, upload documents and submit your application.
+When you log into the system, you will be able to select your program, view all application requirements, upload documents, request recommendations and submit questionnaires.

 Note: Some programs have deadlines before our October 1 and March 1 application deadlines.
 Please be sure to visit your program’s brochure page to learn more about program specific application deadlines and next steps.